aws-samples/karpenter-blueprints/blueprints/userdata/README.md

 userdata-75d87b5b6c-krmxm        1/1     Running   0              45s
 ```

-You can confirm the Kubernetes settings have been added to the user data of the instance by running this command:
+Once the workload is deployed and nodes are provisioned, you can confirm the Kubernetes settings have been added to the user data of the instance by running this command:

 ```
 aws ec2 describe-instance-attribute \